Chronic Pain: Altered Pain Processing Mechanisms And Central Sensitization

 - Pain can be conceptualized as a conscious correlate of the implicit perception that tissue is in danger.

 In most acute pain states, pain originates from an increased nociceptor activity reflecting the presence of a peripheral damaging stimulus7.
 After injury/tissue damage inflammatory mediators such as glutamate, substance P, calcitonin gene-related peptide are released causing an increased sensitivity (primary hyperalgesia) in the area of tissue damage and the surrounding of the uninjured skin (secondary hyperalgesia)8.
 In some cases of injury, nociceptors can keep on firing and cause hypersensitivity in the dorsal horn.
 This can lead to an increased sensitivity of low-threshold mechanoreceptors which causes an increased pain response to mechanical, thermal and chemical stimuli.
 Even small movements and touch (allodynia) can become painful3,7,8.
 Prolonged nociceptor activity can cause alterations in the spinal cord and in higher centres in the brain leading to an increased sensitivity of pain modulating neurons.
-These changes can amplify incoming peripheral stimuli to that extent that even in-noxious stimuli become sufficient enough to cause pain.
+These changes can amplify incoming peripheral stimuli to the extent that even in-noxious stimuli become sufficient enough to cause pain.
 Instead of being peripheral driven, the pain becomes “centralized” 3,7,8,10.

-Central sensitization is ‘‘an augmentation of responsiveness of central pain-signalling neurons to input from low-threshold mechanoreceptors’’ 9.
+Central sensitization is ‘an augmentation of responsiveness of central pain-signalling neurons to input from low-threshold mechanoreceptors’9.
 The spinal cord acts as a “magnifier” or “distorter” of the tissue reality.
 In this stage, the information the brain receives from the dorsal horn is not accurate anymore and does not reflect the actual or real state of the tissues3.
 Furthermore, morphological changes in the brain2 and alterations in the proprioceptive representation of the painful body part in primary sensory cortex can occur and may compromise and distort motor control10.

 Under these circumstances, perceived pain looks like it is an illusion since it is caused by a sensation that is equal in the quality to a real noxious stimulus, but occurs in the absence of any tissue damage or a nociceptive stimulus3,7,10.
-Or simply said pain persists although the time for normal tissue healing has long passed and there is no obvious sign (or issue in the tissue) which explains the patient’s pain.
+Or simply said pain persists although the time for normal tissue healing has long passed and there is no obvious sign (or issue in the tissue) that explains the patient’s pain.
 For these patients, the pain is real, just that it is not activated by noxious stimuli3.
 As indicated by the IASP´s definition of pain, the pain response can be very different for everybody since it is modulated by somatic, social and psychological factors10.
 Hence the oversensitive system can respond with pain from harmless internal or external stimuli such as visceral processes and normal audio, visual or tactile simulations.
 Even thoughts and emotions have the potential to influence the pain response in a positive and negative manner3,7,8,10.
 It is important to know that during the pain experience many parts of the brain are activated simultaneously and that there is not just one pain centre in the brain as commonly assumed3.